interledgerjs/interledgerjs/packages/pay/README.md

 If the quote fails, the returned Promise will reject with a [`PaymentError`](#paymenterror) variant.

-#### `PaymentOptions`
+#### `SetupOptions`

 > Interface

-Parameters to setup and prepare a payment
+Parameters to setup and resolve payment details from the recipient.

 ##### `plugin`

 > [`Plugin`](https://github.com/interledger/rfcs/blob/master/deprecated/0024-ledger-plugin-interface-2/0024-ledger-plugin-interface-2.md)

-Plugin to send and receive packets over a connected Interledger network.
+Plugin to send packets over a connected Interledger network.

 ##### `paymentPointer`